 Garrick English Watchmakers – About Us

-Born out of a desire to create fine timepieces with a distinctly British character, Garrick, produce watches infused with high quality finishing and delightful details designed to appeal to the cognoscenti.
+Born out of a desire to create fine timepieces with a distinctly British character, British watch brand Garrick, produce watches infused with high-quality finishing and delightful details designed to appeal to the cognoscenti.
 These are timepieces for purists, featuring no-compromise construction and created with a palpable sense of honesty.

-Founded by David Brailsford, British-based watch brand, Garrick, manufacture fine watches in their own dedicated facility in Norfolk.
+Founded by David Brailsford, British watch brand, Garrick, manufacture fine watches in their own dedicated facility in Norfolk.
 Garrick craft fine timepieces intended to appeal to horological aficionados and watchmakers alike.

 Great Britain has an illustrious horological history and is famous for many innovations in this field, several of which continue to be used today.
 Luminaries of horology include Harrison, Mudge and, more recently, the late George Daniels.
 Garrick is keen to be part of this great tradition, creating truly unique British timepieces with a touch of modern flair.

 The company’s modern facility allows it to craft much of its timepieces in-house.
 However, when components have to be sourced externally, the company draws on the expertise of British artisans and craftsmen whenever possible, despite these parts sometimes costing more than items from overseas.

 Nevertheless, frankness has always been an intrinsic part of the Garrick paradigm and the provenance of its watches is something the company takes very seriously.
 Garrick uses existing vintage Swiss calibres as the basis for its movements on it’s early models.
 The main plate, gear train, spring barrel, balance spring and mainspring all come from a Swiss base movement.
 The talented craftsmen at the Garrick atelier modify and expertly finish these components.
 In some instances, parts are produced in-house or sourced locally, enhancing the specification and imbuing the timepieces with a decidedly British character.